robertmok/ai-verse-api/README.md

 	- SignalR hub will be running on https://localhost:7202/hub
 - Follow the **Setup** section in [AI Verse](https://github.com/robertmok/ai-verse)

+## Limitations

+- no cancel for generating response once started

 ## Future

 - alternative to not use SignalR and just send server-sent events (event-stream) from API.